SophiSophhhh/auth-and-privilege-analysis/detections/detection_3_multiple_successful_logins_same_account.md

 Medium – multiple successful logins from different source IPs targeting the same user account may indicate potential unauthorized access; however, no malicious post-login activity has been observed.

 Why SOC Cares
-Multiple successful SSH authentications from different source IPs to the same user account could indicate credential compromise and may enable privilege escalation, persistence, or lateral movement within the environment.
+Multiple successful SSH authentications to a single user account from different source IPs within a short time window may indicate unauthorized access or credential compromise.
+If an attacker gains valid credentials, they can maintain access, escalate privileges, or move laterally within the environment.
+Detecting this behavior helps SOC teams identify potentially compromised accounts early and reduce the impact of further malicious activity.

 Recommended Actions:
-- Validate whether the affected user account is a shared or service account and confirm that concurrent access is expected.
+- Verify whether the affected user account is expected to authenticate from multiple locations or devices.
-- Verify whether the source IP addresses are authorized, recognized, and consistent with normal user behavior.
+- Validate the source IP addresses to determine if they are known, authorized, or associated with VPN, proxy, or NAT infrastructure.
-- Correlate authentication logs to identify repeated access patterns or abnormal login behavior involving the same account.
+- Review authentication history for the user account to identify deviations from normal login behavior.
-- Monitor post-login activity for indicators of privilege escalation, persistence, or lateral movement.
+- Correlate with additional logs to assess post-authentication activity for signs of privilege escalation, persistence, or lateral movement.
-  Escalate to Incident Response if the account is non-shared and the access pattern is determined to be unauthorized.
+- Escalate to Incident Response if the access pattern is determined to be unauthorized or if suspicious post-login activity is identified.